Shirlsak/Shirlsak/README.md

 🎓 I have a Bachelor of Science in Statistics with Mathematics

-😉 I am interest in Data analytics and passionate about solving complex problems using data-driven approaches
+😉 I am interested in Data analytics and passionate about solving complex problems using data-driven approaches

 🔭 I’m currently working on improving my skills in SQL